-Insufficient funds may require us to delay, scale back or eliminate some or all of our research or development programs, limit our sales activities, limit or cease production or negatively impact our operations.
+Insufficient funds have required a reduction in business activity.
+Additional delay in funding will continue to defer, scale back or eliminate some or all of our research or development programs, limit our sales activities, limit or cease production or negatively impact our operations.

-For the years ended December 31, 2017 and 2016, we maintained an investment portfolio primarily in money market funds, U. S. treasury bills, government-sponsored enterprise securities, and corporate bonds and commercial paper.
+For the years ended December 31, 2018 and 2017, we maintained an investment in a bank money market fund.
 Cash in excess of immediate requirements is invested with regard to liquidity and capital preservation.
 Wherever possible, we seek to minimize the potential effects of concentration and degrees of risk.
 We will continue to monitor the impact of the changes in the conditions of the credit and financial markets to our investment portfolio and assess if future changes in our investment strategy are necessary.